1st Belarusian Regiment: Relations with Poland

+February 1919

 On February 5, Poland signed an agreement with Germany regulating the withdrawal of the German army from western Belarus and giving the Polish army the opportunity to march eastward.
 On February 14, 1919, Polish troops came into contact with the Bolshevik army near Vawkavysk.

+March

 The Belarusian authorities, informed by the Germans of the agreement, began to leave Grodno in March 1919.
 Lithuanian authorities proposed moving the army to Sejny and Suwalki, which the Belarusians rejected.
 They obtained a loan of 4 million marks from the Ukrainian People's Republic, which gave them some independence.
 It is possible that at that time the regiment ceased to be maintained from the Lithuanian budget and began to be maintained from Belarusian funds.

+April

 In early April, German troops began evacuating Grodno.
 Col. Demidov pulled the 5th company from Kaunas to reinforce his position.
 On April 16, 1919, the Polish Army launched a wide-ranging offensive against the Bolsheviks from Lida to Vilnius, and entered Grodno.
 Gen. Wojciech Falewicz took over the command of the Grodno Fortress.

 When the regimental commander Col. Kastuś Jezavitaŭ was in Warsaw on a Lithuanian diplomatic mission, the then-commander of the regiment Col. Uspensky signed an agreement with the Polish command on April 23, under which the regiment was to remain an autonomous unit within the Lithuanian army, but would subordinate itself to the Polish command in the fight against the Bolsheviks.
 On April 24, Jezavitaŭ returned to Grodno and defied this agreement, he wanted to evacuate the regiment, but the German and Lithuanian commands ordered him to stay.
 In view of this, on April 27 he himself left for Kaunas, leaving the command to Col. Antonov.
 Same day Polish troops appeared in Grodno, and on April 28 they disarmed and arrested Belarusian hussars.
 On April 29, German troops completely left Grodno, which came under Polish control.
 Earlier, on April 19, 1919, the Polish cavalry under Władysław Belina-Prażmowski captured Vilnius from Bolsheviks.
 The Lithuanian government appointed a Russian, an officer of a Belarusian regiment, Leonid Kalugin, as commander of the city of Grodno in place of Demidov, although Demidov did not resign.

+May

 Initially, the coexistence of Polish and Belarusian troops was good.
 On May 3, a joint parade was held.
 On May 5, the hussars were dismissed and went with the 5th company to Druskininkai and then to Kaunas.
 On May 30, Falewicz handed over an order from front commander Gen. Stanisław Szeptycki to move to Slonim.
 Col. Antonov refused, citing the April 23 agreement.
-Poland feared a conflict with Germany at the time, so it could not condone the stationing of an alien unit in Grodno, so they decided to disarm the regiment on June 1.